Tennessee State Route 155: Briley Parkway

 Briley Parkway consists of the northern loop of SR 155 from I-40 on the west side of Nashville to I-24 southeast of downtown Nashville, which makes up about two thirds of the length of the highway.
 The entirety of Briley Parkway is a controlled access highway, except for the 3.5 mi segment between I-24 and I-40, including the interchange with US 41/70S (Murfreesboro Pike), which is limited access.
 Between I-40 near the Nashville International Airport and Ellington Parkway (US 31 E), Briley Parkway is four lanes each way.
 The rest of the parkway is two lanes each way.

 Briley Parkway begins at a full Y interchange with I-40 in west Nashville (although the route continues to the south), and runs north at this point along the northwestern urban boundary of the city of Nashville.
 The first interchange is with Centennial Boulevard, which connects to Cockrill Bend Boulevard near the Riverbend Maximum Security Institution.
 The parkway then crosses the Cumberland River on the Andrew B. Gibson Bridge, and has an interchange with County Hospital Road near the University School of Nashville.
 About 1.5 mi later is an interchange with SR 12 (Ashland City Highway).
-Here the parkway curves sharply to the northeast, running mostly east to west beyond this point.
+Here the parkway curves sharply to the northeast, running mostly west to east beyond this point.
 The next interchange, about 3 mi later, is with US 41 Alternate (Clarksville Pike) near the neighborhood of Haynes Estates.
 About 1 mi later is an interchange with US 431 (Whites Creek Pike).
 About 1.5 mi later, Briley Parkway interchanges with I-24 in a cloverleaf interchange.
 About 1/4 mi beyond that is the next interchange, which is with Brick Church Pike.
 Beyond this point, Briley Parkway continues for another mile, and has a complicated interchange with US 31W/41 (Dickerson Pike) and I-65, then US 31E southbound (Ellington Parkway) less than 1/2 mi later.
 At these interchanges, US 31W/41 (Dickerson Pike) and I-65 southbound are accessible together from both directions.
 From the westbound lanes, I-65 northbound and US 31E southbound (Ellington Parkway) are accessible together.
-From the eastbound lanes, I-65 northbound and US 31E southbound (Ellington Parkway) are accessible independently.
+From the eastbound lanes, I-65 northbound and US 31E southbound (Ellington Parkway) are concurrent with each other until the merge lanes end next to Goodpasture Christian School.